 You can correct mistakes or add information, but if you edit a record, you must include a note explaining the reason for the edit.
 When a log is edited, the ELD stores the original log along with a record of who makes any corrections or edits and a timestamp of when those edits are made.

-In the United States, commercial drivers who use the short-haul exceptions can keep using timecards, and aren’t required to keep RODS or use ELDs.
+In the United States, commercial drivers who use the short-haul exceptions can keep using timecards and aren’t required to keep RODS or use ELDs.
 Everyone else who keeps logs must comply with current ELD regulations.

 You can install an ELD in any CMV, even if it's not required for that vehicle or your operation.
 If you do install one, it can be configured to show inspectors the ELD exception right on the device.
 You can also make a note on the logs that says you're exempt.

-Carriers can also install ELDs in vehicles made before 2000, but the ELD must comply with the ELD rule’s technical specifications.
+Carriers can also install ELDs in commercial motor vehicles made before 2000, but the ELD must comply with the ELD rule’s technical specifications.

-Drivers going over state lines who have livestock or commercial bees onboard are exempt from the HOS 30-minute break requirement.
+Drivers going over state lines who have livestock or commercial bees onboard are exempt from the Hours of Service (HOS) 30-minute break requirement.

 There are also certain times when drivers who aren’t currently transporting goods can log their drive time as personal conveyance, preventing that time from counting against their daily or weekly limits.
 For more details on the personal conveyance exemption, check out the FMCSA’s proposed guidelines.

-If a driver goes outside the farm’s designated air-mile radius and doesn’t qualify for the limited ELD exemption, there’s two ways to record their HOS on an ELD:
+If a commercial driver goes outside the farm’s designated air-mile radius and doesn’t qualify for the limited ELD exemption, there’s two ways to record their Hours of Service (HOS) on an ELD:

 A driver can operate within the 150-air mile radius without logging into the ELD, and then login once they reach the radius limit.
 The drive time that takes place within the radius will be labeled as unidentified driving time on the ELD.